VISITING YOSEMITE IN MARCH

 Learn what to expect when visiting Yosemite National Park in March

 Winter is a magical time in Yosemite National Park.
 There is nothing like watching snow blanket the granite domes and giant sequoias.
-Visiting the park in March has wonderful benefits, as well as some drawbacks.
-If you can make it to Yosemite in March, you will have an amazing trip, and leave with an appreciation for the snow and solitude of winter in the park.
+Visiting the park in March has terrific benefits as well as some drawbacks.
+If you can make it to Yosemite in March, you will have a fantastic trip and leave with an appreciation for the snow and solitude of winter in the park.

 benefits of visiting in march

 The biggest benefit to visiting Yosemite in March is the lack of crowds.
 Summer is the busiest time of the year, and spring and fall are also bustling—although not nearly as busy as summer.
 Winter is a season of peace and quiet.
 The other main benefit to visiting in March is the beauty of the snow covering the domes of the Valley or the giant sequoias of Mariposa Grove.
 The low winter lighting makes Yosemite a photographer’s dream.
 It is truly a winter wonderland.